Saatva HD Mattress Review

 The Saatva HD is without a doubt one of the sturdiest, most durable mattresses around.
 Saatva utilizes stiff coils for incredible support and longevity.
 Even the foams used are high-density and can stand up to years of regular use.
 Lastly, all-natural Talalay latex is known as being one of the most resilient mattress materials available.

-Layer #1—Euro Pillow Top with Organic Cotton Cover: The mattress has an organic cotton cover with a 3” foam pillow top.
-This cover is hand-tufted, connecting every mattress layer for an elegant appearance and impressive durability.
+Euro pillow top: The mattress has an organic cotton cover with a 3” foam pillow top.
+This cover is hand-tufted, keeping the mattress together without chemical adhesives.

-Layer #5—Durable Coil Base: The bulk and core of the Saatva HD is a coil system made from thick and sturdy 12.5-gauge recycled steel coils.
-The coils are among the thickest and sturdiest on the market—roughly 25 percent stronger than the standard coil set on some other mattresses.
-There’s even an added zone of reinforced wiring along the body’s core for added support.
+Coil support layer: The bulk and core of the Saatva HD is a coil system made from thick and sturdy 12.5-gauge recycled steel coils.
+The brand claims these coils are among the thickest and sturdiest on the market—roughly 25 percent stronger than the standard coil set on some other mattresses.
+There’s also added reinforced wiring along the body’s core for additional support.

 How Much Does the Saatva HD Cost?